“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 Catch your brain in the act:

-Do this quick exercise to see your blind spot.
-Don’t be lazy like Kim when she first proofread this.
+Please don’t be lazy like Kim when she first proofread this.
 It takes five seconds:

 - Move your head to about 20 inches / 50 centimeters from whatever screen you’re looking at this on.